JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 let filenameNew = url.slice(url.lastIndexOf("/") + 1);

-• Use tools like ESLint to detect where substr is used.
+• Use tools such as ESLint to detect occurrences of substr in your codebase.

 1. Migrate gradually: